 As a part of its on-going market reforms, the Government of India promulgated the Depositories Ordinance in September 1995.
-Based on this ordinance, Securities and Exchange Board of India (SEBI) notified it’s Depositories and Participants Regulations in May 1996.
-The enactment of the Depositories Act the following August paved the way for the launch of National Securities Depository Ltd. (NSDL) in November 1996.The Depositories Act has provided dematerialisation route to book entry based transfer of securities and settlement of securities trade.
+Based on this ordinance, Securities and Exchange Board of India (SEBI) notified its Depositories and Participants Regulations in May 1996.
+The enactment of the Depositories Act the following August paved the way for the launch of National Securities Depository Limited (NSDL) in November 1996.The Depositories Act has provided dematerialisation route to book entry based transfer of securities and settlement of securities trade.

 In exercise of the rights conferred by the Depositories Act, NSDL framed its ByeLaws and Business Rules.
 The ByeLaws are approved by SEBI.
-While the ByeLaws define the scope of the functioning of NSDL and its business partners; the Business Rules outline the operational procedures to be followed by NSDL and its “Business Partners”.
+While the ByeLaws define the scope of the functioning of NSDL and its business partners; the Business Rules outline the operational procedures to be followed by NSDL and its `Business Partners`.

 In view of the SEBI (Depositories and Participants) (Amendment) Regulations, 2012, NSDL has adopted Code of Conduct for its Directors and Code of Ethics for its Directors and Key Management Personnel as prescribed under Regulation 9D of the aforesaid regulations.
-The Code of Ethics for Directors and Key Management Personnel of NSDL, is aimed at improving the professional and ethical standards in the functioning of the company thereby creating better investor confidence in the integrity of the market.
+The Code of Ethics for Directors and Key Management Personnel of NSDL, are aimed at improving the professional and ethical standards in the functioning of the company thereby creating better investor confidence in the integrity of the market.